WaR1o/bookshelf_build/README.md

 "homepage" : "http://myname.github.io/myapp",

-The build folder is ready to be deployed.
+The bookshelf_build folder is ready to be deployed.
 You may serve it with a static server:

 npm install -g serve